Find Trade Colleges

 Central Louisiana Technical Community College undergraduate students pay an average of $4,098 in tuition and fees each year.

-Out-of-state tuition fees for undergraduate students at North Central Technical College are $5,415 per year.
+The average tuition and fees for an out-of-state undergraduate student at North Central Technical College are $5,512 a year.

 North Central Technical College excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Precision Metal Working Basic Certificate Trade Schools list.